chramb/k0rdent-fluxcd-template/README.md

     ```shell
     git add -A
-    git commit -m "chore: initial commit"
+    git commit -m "initial k0rdent configuration"
     git push
     ```

 ### Stage 3.
 (Optional) Connect this repo to the existing FluxCD installation

-If you already use FluxCD and didn't install using the current setup guide, add the current repo to it and make it sync Flux configs from the the `flux` directory
+If you already use FluxCD and didn't install using the current setup guide, add the current repo to it and make it sync Flux configs from the the `management-clusters/<cluster-name>/flux` directory

 ### Stage 4.
 Watch the rollout of k0rdent